sergiitk/pagerbeauty/README.md

 ![Add PagerDuty to Datadog dashboard](https://user-images.githubusercontent.com/672669/46853316-ad0a7900-cdcb-11e8-80b3-ddedb7c8f2eb.gif)

-1. Open the schedules list in deployed app.
+1. Open the schedules list in PagerBeauty.
 Make sure the app is running behind HTTPS
 2. Find the schedule you want to embed, copy its URL
 3. Open your Datadog dashboard, click "Edit Board".
 4. Drag "IFrame" widget to the board